chatox/networks-science-course/practicum/ps01-cytoscape_basics.md

 * Try with two different cluster algorithms in the `ClusterMaker2` plug-in.
 Not all the methods work: try two that do.
    * You can find a description of the algorithms used in the [ClusterMaker2 homepage](http://www.rbvi.ucsf.edu/cytoscape/clusterMaker2/)
-* If you can choose an attribute in the clustering algorithm, choose "Edge betweenness"
+* If you can choose an attribute in the clustering algorithm, you can choose "Edge betweenness"
    * You MUST run the network analyzer first, so you can have "Edge betweenness" as an attribute in edges
 * Compare both obtained clusters with the actual one